-Swan Reach Primary School will provide and maintain at least two Asthma Emergency Kits.
-One kit will be kept on school premises in the First Aid Cupboard and one will be a mobile kit for activities such as:
+Swan Reach Primary will provide and maintain at least two Asthma Emergency Kits.
+One kit will be kept on school premises in the first aid room and one will be a mobile kit for activities such as:

-• camps and excursions.
+- yard duty - camps and excursions.